-Side Letter: Between Columbia Postdoctoral Workers-UAW Local 4100 and Columbia University
+Side Letter: Between Columbia Postdoctoral Workers-UAW Local 4100 and Columbia University Regarding Anti-Bullying Initiatives

-- 1) Employees who believe that they have been subjected to potentially abusive or intimidating behavior should discuss their concerns with their immediate supervisor, human resources, or the compliance hotline. - 2) Retaliatory treatment of any Employee for reporting such concerns in good faith is strictly forbidden. - 3) The University is committed to ensuring a workplace free from abusive or intimidating behavior.
-Accordingly, within six (6) months after the ratification of this Agreement, the University shall convene a University-wide Working Group with representatives from various constituencies, including the CPW-UAW, to make recommendations to the University to address complaints about misconduct that do not constitute policy violations on sexual and gender-based harassment or other forms of prohibited discrimination but which nonetheless may be abusive and/or intimidating to Employees. - 4) The Working Group shall make any recommendations to the University for its consideration within six (6) months after the first meeting.
+- 1) Employees who believe that they have been subjected to potentially abusive or intimidating behavior should discuss their concerns with their immediate supervisor, human resources, or the compliance hotline. - 2) Retaliatory treatment of any Employee for reporting such concerns in good faith is strictly forbidden. - 3) The University is committed to promoting an environment for learning, research, living, and working that is free from discrimination and harassment, and that does not tolerate abusive or intimidating behavior. - 4) The University has adopted the following definition as part of its Anti-Bullying Initiative (located at https://provost.columbia.edu/content/columbia-anti-bullying-initiative):